briggsb9/terraform-examples/pa-cloudngfw/README.md

     terraform init
     ```

-4. Adjust the `variables.tfvars` file according to your environment.
+4. Create a `terraform.tfvars` file according to your environment.
 Here's an example:

     ```hcl
     location                 = "uksouth"